bschmalhofer/doc-developer/content/get-started/architecture.rst

 Generic interface invoker modules are located under ``$OTRS_HOME/Kernel/GenericInterface/Invoker/*``.
 Each invoker is contained in a folder called ``Controller``.
 This approach helps to define a name space not only for internal classes and methods but for filenames too.
 For example: ``$OTRS_HOME/Kernel/GenericInterface/Invoker/Test/`` is the controller for all test type invokers.

-Generic interface invoker modules are used as a backend to create requests for remote systems to execute actions.
+Generic interface invoker modules are used as a back end to create requests for remote systems to execute actions.

-For more information, see: http://doc.otrs.com/doc/
+For more information, see: https://doc.otrs.com/doc/

 Generic Interface Mapping Modules